mantidproject/mantid/docs/source/development/ISISSANSReductionBackend.rst

 Work-flow algorithm orchestration
 #################################

-The orchestration of the work-flow algorithms is mainly handled by the *SANSReductionCore* class in *sans_reduction_core.py*.
+The orchestration of the work-flow algorithms is mainly handled by the :ref:`SANSReductionCore <algm-SANSReductionCore>` class in *sans_reduction_core.py*.
 It defines the sequence of work-flow algorithms and how data is passed between them.
-However, executing the algorithm *SANSReductionCore* does not run a full reduction, but rather only reduces either the sample or the can dataself.
+However, executing the algorithm :ref:`SANSReductionCore <algm-SANSReductionCore>` does not run a full reduction, but rather only reduces either the sample or the can data.

-For this the *SANSSingleReduction* algorithm was developed.
-It runs *SANSReductionCore* with the appropriate data (sample or can) and performs the required post processing, e.g. stitching.
+For this the :ref:`SANSSingleReduction <algm-SANSSingleReduction>`algorithm was developed.
+It runs :ref:`SANSReductionCore <algm-SANSReductionCore>` with the appropriate data (sample or can) and performs the required post processing, e.g. stitching.
 This algorithm will produce a fully reduced output.
 However it will not produce it in the desired form, e.g. correct name of the output workspaces, grouping of multi-period reduced data etc. This is achieved with an instance of *SANSBatchReduction* (not a work-flow algorithm!) in module *sans_batch.py*.
 This